fixstars/ion-go-driver/README.md

-# ion-go-driver: The CLI driver of ion-go
+# ion-go-driver: The driver interface for ion-go